Crop scouting reports

 Links to other resources:

-VIDEO: A video about scouting for Armyworms can be viewed at:
+VIDEO: A video about scouting for Armyworms in wheat can be viewed at:

 "Crop Nutrient Deficiencies and Toxicities"

 "Managing Nitrogen in Wet and Dry Years" by Peter Scharf: